xmtp/xmtp-dot-org/blog/journey-to-decentralization.md

    Node operators earn token rewards and fees for driving consensus of the network and facilitating any transactions between network participants

-_To follow the XMTP network on its path to decentralization, see the [Decentralization roadmap](/roadmap#decentralization-roadmap)._
+_To follow the XMTP network on its path to decentralization, see the [XMTP Community Forums](https://community.xmtp.org/)._

 <br/>
 <FeedbackWidget />